ACM-JUIT/C-Sessions-2021/README.md

 # :star: C Sessions 2021 :star:
-This is a repository to store your hardwork shown in the C Sessions.
+This is a repository to store your hardwork practiced in the C Sessions organised by ACM-JUIT.
 <br>
 ## :gear: Follow these steps as presented in the Github Workshop:
 - **Clone this Repository**